kbrsh/moon/src/docs/installation.md

 #### NPM

-Moon is supported in RequireJS environments, but to actually update/patch elements, it requires the DOM.
+Moon is supported in Node environments, but to actually update/patch elements, it requires the DOM.

 ```sh
 $ npm install moonjs